 MacGregor in 2020 - successful integration, single largest vessel order to date

-Following acquisition of the marine and offshore businesses of TTS Group in 2019, we made excellent progress in successfully integrating our activities to better serve customers worldwide.
-We also achieved our synergy targets for the first full year of combined operation.
+Following acquisition of the marine and offshore businesses of TTS Group in 2019, MacGregor made excellent progress in successfully integrating activities to better serve customers worldwide.
+It also achieved its synergy targets for the first full year of combined operation.

 Whilst the coronavirus situation had a material impact on our merchant business, with the number of newbuild vessels ordered being relatively low, we continued to work resolutely in difficult market conditions and were able to secure important contracts in the passenger and cargo transport sectors in both Europe and Asia.